sapphiredev/shapeshift/README.md

 [Back to top][toc]

-ShapeShift includes a handful of string-specific validations:
+Shapeshift includes a handful of string-specific validations:

 ```typescript
 s.string.lengthLessThan(5);